franton/JSS-Config-In-A-Box/README.md

 ### Getting started

-1. Edit the jss-config-in-a-box.sh script variable,
+1. Run the script.
-2. Run the script.
+2. Follow the prompts.
 3. There is no step 3!

-The script will prompt you for your JSS server address, then API username and password.
-The menu is then self explanatory.
+You will be asked for a location to store xml data from the JSS API.
+If data already exists, then you'll be asked if you wish to archive it.
+Otherwise the folders will be created.

+You have two choices.
+Download or Upload.
+Selecting either will prompt for server details and credentials.